Basement Design with

 First, some background

-Figure 2 is sort of a proposed plan - drawing supplied by the homeowner.
+Figure 2 is sort of a proposed plan.
+(Click either to enlarge)

-Second, of the main space, the "leg" section of the basement, where the workshop is located, just how big does the workshop actually need to be and how much storage does the owner have to have?
+Second, of the main space, the "leg" section of the basement, where the workshop is located, just how big does the workshop actually need to be and how much storage do you have to have?

 I also wasn’t satisfied with the way the laundry room was set up and wondered if I could improve upon it.